mihuwis/design_patterns/README.md

 ### 📮 About
 Design patterns repository.
 Repo with some basic implementation of common design patterns.
-Three main categories are included here:
+Three main categories of design patterns are included here:
 - creational
 - structural
 - behavioral
-design patterns.

 ### 🕹 Project Motivation
 Design patterns are one of most common job interview topics.
 This repo was created to practice and gather info about them in one place.